Irish singer Sinead O'Connor dies aged 56

 O'Connor had also spoken publicly about her mental health struggles, telling Oprah Winfrey in 2007 that she struggled with thoughts of suicide and had been diagnosed with bipolar disorder.

-She had shunned the limelight in recent years in particular following the death of her son Shane from suicide last year at the age of 17.
+More recently she had shunned the limelight, in particular following the death of her son Shane from suicide last year at the age of 17.

-In a July 17 post on social media, O'Connor published a photo of Shane and said she had been "living as undead night creature since.
-He was the love of my life, the lamp of my soul".

 O'Connor is survived by three children and had reportedly been dividing her time between Ireland and Britain prior to her death.